top of page

 • Restlessness: A dog may have difficulty finding a comfortable position and may pace or change positions frequently.

-Physical Signs of pain
+Physical Signs of Pain

 • Vocalization: Whining, whimpering, or barking can indicate discomfort.